How to Pass the CogAT 3rd Grade Test in 2023

 The test is most often taken online using a computer.
 This way, the information can be read to the student through headphones.

-The CogAT test is a timed test of approximately 90 minutes.
+The CogAT grade 3 test is a timed test of approximately 90 minutes.
 In the 3rd grade, the test contains 170 questions.